wahjay/Spotify-Clone/README.md

 This project is a spotify web app clone that simulates the interface and functionality of the playlist page from <a href="https://open.spotify.com/">Spotify web.</a>
 The app fetches all the playlists from the current user.
 The user can then choose a playlist and play the songs inside it.
-Due to copyright estrictions, all the songs can only be played in 30s as a preview.
+Due to copyright restrictions, all the songs can only be played in 30s as a preview.
 Some songs may not have a preview.

 <b>The app is available <a href="https://spotify-clone-b0067.web.app">here</a></b>